 If you live in the Lamar attendance zone - WELCOME!
 You are ours and we are yours.
 There is no need to apply to Lamar via the HISD site.
 No - not even for the IB program.
-All of our programs are open to our zoned students and you will select your path and plan during the course selection process in the spring of 2021.
+All of our programs are open to our zoned students, and you will select your path and plan during the course selection process in the spring of 2023.

-Rising 9th grade students who are zoned to Lamar High School and currently in HISD schools do not need to complete the enrollment process.
+Rising 9th grade students who are zoned to Lamar High School and currently enrolled in an HISD school will not need to complete the enrollment process at Lamar.
 They will automatically enroll on the Lamar campus unless a transfer to another school is accepted by the student.

-Rising $10^{th} - 12^{th}$ grade students who are zoned to Lamar and currently enrolled in an HISD high school do not need to complete the enrollment process but will need to withdraw from their current school in order to enroll at Lamar.
+Rising $10^{th} - 12^{th}$ grade students who are zoned to Lamar and currently enrolled in an HISD high school will need to complete the enrollment process after they withdraw from their current high school

-All zoned students who are not currently in HISD schools will need to complete the enrollment process in the Spring of 2022.
+All zoned students who are not currently in HISD schools will need to complete the enrollment process in the Spring of 2023.
 (Dates TBA)